afreeorange/CSE6242-Project/README.md

 The API and UI are separate sub-projects which are eventually smushed together at build time to create the deployable artifact.

+### Versioning

+Once you're done with your changes, manage the build version manually in one place: `api/pyproject.toml`.
+Note that CI/CD will clobber any existing build artifacts (this is on purpose.)

 ### API

 This is in `./api`.
 You'll need Python 3.6+ and [Poetry](https://poetry.eustace.io/) for dependency management.